tcat-qldom/MacOS-7/README.md

 When there is still less than 5000 bytes total free, user is alerted of low memory condition.

-The strategy is not perfect, but shows the idea how segmented code works on Mac.
+The strategy is not perfect, but shows [hopefully] the idea how segmented code works on Mac.